lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Structure of ExampleTask
 ########################

 ..
-Introductory material - this section needs the following filled in:
+Fill in introductory material here - this section needs the following:

 .. - Summary/context (1-2 sentences).